-Most people have much less pain after knee replacement surgery and are able to do many of their daily activities more easily.
+Most people have a lot less pain after knee replacement surgery and are able to do many of their daily activities more easily.

-- The knee will not bend as far as it did before you developed knee problems.
+- The knee will not bend as far as it did before you had knee problems.
 But the surgery will allow you to stand and walk for longer periods without pain.

-- Your doctor may discourage you from running, playing tennis, squatting, and doing other things that put a lot of stress on the joint.
+- Your doctor may tell you not to run, play tennis, squat, and do other things that put a lot of stress on the joint.

 The younger you are when you have the surgery and the more stress you put on the joint, the more likely it is that you will later need a second surgery to replace the first artificial joint.
 Over time, the components wear down or may loosen and need to be replaced.

 Your artificial joint should last longer if you are not overweight and you do not do hard physical work or play sports that stress the joint.

 If you wait to have surgery until you have already lost a lot of your strength, flexibility, balance, endurance, and ability to be active, then after surgery you might have a harder time returning to your normal activities.